PFAS (Per-and Polyfluoroalkyl Substances)

 - Taft also helped those injured by the PFAS contamination protect their interests in connection with various federal and state governmental enforcement actions and consent order activities related to the contamination of drinking water supplies with Perfluorooctanoic acid (PFOA) in West Virginia and Ohio, and assisted clients in associated regulatory and administrative proceedings.

-- During initial bellwether trials held during 2015-2017, Taft helped lead trial teams that obtained verdicts in favor of cancer victims, including compensatory awards as high as $5.1 million and additional punitive damage awards as high as $10.5 million.
+- During initial bellwether trials held during 2015-2017, Taft was part of the trial teams that obtained verdicts in favor of cancer victims, including compensatory awards as high as $5.1 million and additional punitive damage awards as high as $10.5 million.
 During the fourth trial, on Feb.
 13, 2017, a global settlement was reached to resolve the approximately 3500 then-pending personal injury claims in the C8 MDL for $670.7 million.
 In 2021, additional cases were settled in the C8 MDL for an additional $83 million, bringing the total recovered to over $753 million.

 Minnesota PFAS Drinking Water Contamination